Rav Chaim Lifshitz

 Sadnat Enosh is an independent institution, unaffiliated with any organizational frameworks or educational institutions.

-However, there is one significant difference between the Piagetian view and the Jewish view: While Piaget follows Western perception, and seeks the balance somewhere between the two sides, Judaism proposes a three-dimensional structure.
+Th principle of Structuralism is dominant in Judaism, and reflects the Jewish view of man and universe.
+There is one significant difference, however, between the Piagetian view and the Jewish view: While Piaget follows Western perception, and seeks the balance somewhere between the two sides, Judaism proposes a three-dimensional structure.

 Home